nubenetes/awesome-kubernetes/docs/kubernetes-networking.md

 - [faun.pub: How to Monitor and Alert on Ingress-NGINX in Kubernetes](https://faun.pub/how-to-monitor-and-alert-on-nginx-ingress-in-kubernetes-6d7d172f0399)
 - [sumanprasad.hashnode.dev: A Beginner's Guide to Ingress and Ingress Controllers in Kubernetes](https://sumanprasad.hashnode.dev/a-beginners-guide-to-ingress-and-ingress-controllers-in-kubernetes)
 - [akyriako.medium.com: Configure path-based routing with Nginx Ingress Controller](https://akyriako.medium.com/configure-path-based-routing-with-nginx-ingress-controller-64a63cd4d6bd)
+- [==mattias.engineer: Kubernetes-101: Ingress== 🌟](https://mattias.engineer/k8s/ingress/) The article provides an in-depth guide on the Ingress resource.
+It explains that Ingress offers more functionalities than a Service, enabling multiple routing rules for different Services.
+It also touches upon HTTPS traffic with TLS certificates.

 ## Contour Ingress Controller